 On October 25, the UK Government announced its support for Heathrow expansion as its preferred option for increasing airport capacity.
 The announcement followed the 2.5 year, £20 million, Airports Commission and over a year of additional debate during which the Government completed more work on the issue.

 “A new runway will open trade routes and create jobs up and down the UK.
-Heathrow will play a key role in making our country stronger and fairer for everyone.”
-Read more, here.
+Heathrow will play a key role in making our country stronger and fairer for everyone.” – Heathrow CEO, John Holland-Kaye